HoGentTIN/infra-labs/assignment/1-containers.md

 We explored what's running on the Docker instance through Portainer, but it's important that you can manage Docker from the command line as well.
 The next part of this lab assignment explores the Docker command line interface.
 Don't hesitate to use the Portainer UI alongside to see what's happening.

 In this VM, based on Ubuntu 20.04 LTS, Docker was already preinstalled and started.
-If you would want to install Docker on a system manually, check out the [Docker documentation](https://docs.docker.com/engine/install/).
+If you wanted to install Docker on a system manually, check out the [Docker documentation](https://docs.docker.com/engine/install/).
 Remark that on a standard installation, you need to be root in order to execute Docker commands that change the state of the system.
 However, in this VM, the default user `vagrant` has been made a member of user group `docker`.
 As a consequence, it is not necessary to put `sudo` in front of docker commands.

 First of all, log in to the dockerlab VM.
-Open a terminal on your physical system (e.g. Bash on Linux, zsh on MacOS or Git Bash on Windows) and go to the `dockerlab` directory.
+Open a terminal on your physical system (e.g. Bash on Linux, zsh on macOS or Git Bash on Windows) and go to the `dockerlab` directory.

 ```console
 $ vagrant ssh dockerlab